Smart Shopping List

 Check your pantry before you go.
 The fastest way to reduce your list is to cross off what you already have.
 Some apps let you maintain a pantry inventory that does this automatically.

 Buy staples in bulk.
-Items that appear on every weekly list — salt, olive oil, butter, eggs, onions, garlic — are cheaper in larger quantities.
-Your smart list tells you how much you use per week, which helps you plan bulk purchases.
+Items that appear on every weekly list, salt, olive oil, butter, eggs, onions, garlic, are cheaper in larger quantities.
+Your smart list tells you how much you use per week, which helps plan bulk purchases.

 Use weight, not volume.
-If your recipes use weight-based measurements (and they should — see kitchen scale), your shopping list quantities will be more accurate.
+If your recipes use weight-based measurements (and they should, see kitchen scale), your shopping list quantities will be more accurate.
 "450g chicken breast" is more precise than "2 chicken breasts."
+Recipe scaling also works better with weight.

 Share the list.
 If someone else is doing the shopping, a digital smart list they can access on their phone is clearer than a handwritten note.
 They can check items off in real time.